-Creating Cut and Folds or Pop-Up Patterns with Typescript
+Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 cut and fold pop-up abstract windows